Select Language::

 In most cases, only one testicle is affected; about 1% - 3% of cancers occur in both testicles.

-What tests are needed?
+What tests are needed to diagnose testicular cancer?

 A scrotal ultrasound is the most important test to visualise the tumour.
-Most of the time, it can differentiate cancer from some of the other causes of testicular swelling.
+Most of the time, it can differentiate testicular cancer from some of the other causes of testicular swelling.
 If cancer is suspected, the following tests are needed:

 Blood tests: